spencer-forrest-java/spring-data-jpa-api-employee/README.md

 ### Configuration

-The configuration file is <a href="src/main/resources/application.properties">application.properties</a>.
+The <a href="src/main/resources/application.properties">application.properties</a> file contains the information needed for the application to connect to a database (url, username, password).

 ### Database